-At Taylor, we are intentionally focused on your success, not just in the classroom but also in your personal and spiritual life.
-We provide professional development opportunities, excellent facilities and qualified faculty and staff. as well as a unique environment in which you can explore your faith and its impact on your chosen field of study.
-We strive to invest in your development as an artist and a person in order to prepare you for whatever lies ahead.
+At Taylor, we are intentionally focused on success, not just in the classroom but also in your personal and spiritual life.
+We provide professional development opportunities, excellent facilities and qualified faculty and staff, as well as an environment where you can explore your faith and its impact on your art.
+We invest in your development as an artist and Christian in order to prepare you for whatever lies ahead.

 How does a Taylor art degree compare with a degree from a traditional art school?

-Our students successfully compete with art school graduates going into high profile positions and top graduate schools.
+Our students successfully compete with art school graduates for high-profile positions and acceptance in top graduate schools.
 At Taylor, you not only receive an education in the visual and design arts but also an education in the liberal arts.
-We believe by challenging you in all areas of learning, we provide a distinct advantage in the marketplace while also enriching your worldview and faith perspective.
+By being challenged in all areas of learning, you gain a distinct advantage in the marketplace while strengthening your worldview and faith.

 What makes Taylor’s art program and liberal arts education unique?

-While we pride ourselves in our professional and experienced faculty and state of the art facilities, one of the most unique aspects of Taylor’s art program is the community we strive to create for you as well as ourselves.
-You will have opportunities to experience the art world outside of the classroom through varied art exhibitions with outstanding artists in your field as well as displaying your own work in juried student exhibitions.
+While we pride ourselves in our professional and experienced faculty and state-of-the-art facilities, one of the most unique aspects of Taylor’s art program is the community we strive to create.
+Art is meant to be shared so we provide opportunities to experience the work of outstanding artists through varied art exhibitions on campus, while also allowing you to displaying your own work in juried student exhibitions.

-We encourage professional design memberships, portfolio development, conferences, field trips and career symposiums.
-Groups of majors often attend First Fridays at the Indianapolis Museum of Art, offering an opportunity for fellowship as well as exposure to new exhibits.
-Drawing/Sculpture “lock ins” provide opportunities for you to step out of your art making comfort zones.
-Outside of our community on campus, we also offer several travel opportunities including semesters in Italy, Australia and New York City.
+We encourage professional design memberships, portfolio development, conferences, field trips, and career symposiums.
+Art majors often attend First Fridays at the Indianapolis Museum of Art.
+Drawing/sculpture “lock-ins” provide opportunities for you to step out of your art-making comfort zones.
+We also offer several travel opportunities including semesters in Italy, Australia and New York City.

-What types of facilities does Taylor’s Art Department offer for student use?
+What facilities does Taylor’s Art Department offer for student use?